straubt1/terraform-run-task/README.md

 - Server logs will show incoming requests and processing details
 - The generated JSON files contain the exact data HCP Terraform sends

+### Timeout

+This example does not implement any heartbeat or timeout logic, but be aware of these limits when building your own run tasks:

+- **Progress/heartbeat:** If HCP Terraform doesn’t receive a progress update within 10 minutes, the request errors.
+- **Max duration:** If the task runs for more than 60 minutes, the request errors.

 ## Next Steps

 Once you understand how the run task works, you can: